And How It Changed My Life © 2015 Ronnyjane Goldsmith

 Goldsmith was inducted into the Temple University Gallery of Success as one of 34 out of 250,000 living alumni who distinguished themselves in their professional careers.
 In 2011 she was named to the Board of Visitors of the College of Liberal Arts.
 But these honors did not stop her from speaking out against school policies and actions she felt were not in the best interest of students, alumni and the university.
 When Goldsmith was warned of the risks of going against the university administration, she responded with characteristic self-less determination–“What is the worst that can happen?”

 While Goldsmith was romantically linked to several high level elected officials she chose not to marry.
-At the time of her death, she owned homes in San Francisco and Washington, D.C.
+At the time of her death, she owned homes in San Francisco, Washington, D.C. and Palm Beach.

 The proceeds of Goldsmith’s estate are bequeathed to the scholarships and charities she supported during her lifetime.

 Consistent with her wishes, Goldsmith was cremated and her ashes disposed of without ceremony over the Golden Gate Bridge.